Years of Experience

 Benefits and Perks

-When it comes to employee benefits, Florida Department of Transportation (FDOT) has room for improvement — only 43 percent are paid for vacation and sick time.
+The company does pay out vacation and sick days, but these benefits are received by only one-half of workers.
 Employees can save for retirement by joining one of several savings plans such as a defined benefit retirement plan and a 401(k) plan.
-At Florida Department of Transportation (FDOT), a majority of survey participants have health insurance, and a majority of respondents have dental coverage.
-The list of perks also includes tuition reimbursement, flexible hours, a casual working environment, and a defined benefit retirement plan.
+Health insurance comes as part of the deal for a fair number of employees, and a majority of workers report receiving dental coverage as well.
+Additional benefits of working here are flexible hours, tuition reimbursement, a casual working environment, and a defined benefit retirement plan.